-Nonetheless, as a result of our due diligence activities summarized above, we determined the following as of March 1, 2018:
+As result of our due diligence activities summarized above, we determined the following as of March 1, 2019:

-- 264 of the 267 smelters and refiners identified by our surveyed suppliers, approximately 99%, were either conformant to a responsible mineral sourcing validation program, have begun participating in such a program, or are facilities that, based on our own due diligence activities, we have reasonably concluded do not process conflict minerals which originated from the Covered Countries. - All 40 smelters and refiners which we know or have reason to believe may source conflict minerals from the Covered Countries which may not be solely from recycled or scrap sources are conformant to a responsible mineral sourcing validation program. - We have no reason to believe that any of the 267 smelter and refiner facilities directly or indirectly finance or benefit armed groups in the Covered Countries.
+All 257 smelters and refiners identified by our surveyed suppliers were either conformant to a responsible mineral sourcing validation program, have begun participating in such a program, or are facilities that, based on our own due diligence activities, we have reasonably concluded do not process conflict minerals which originated from the Covered Countries.

+- All 42 smelters and refiners which we know or have reason to believe may source conflict minerals from the Covered Countries which may not be solely from recycled or scrap sources are conformant to a responsible mineral sourcing validation program. - We have no reason to believe that any of the 257 smelter and refiner facilities directly or indirectly finance or benefit armed groups in the Covered Countries.

-Below is a summary of the mineral country of origin information collected as of March 1, 2018 as a result of our due diligence activities:
+Below is a summary of the mineral country of origin information collected as of March 1, 2019 as a result of our due diligence activities: